Social media audit: Free template, checklists, and examples

 When should you do a social media audit?

-While there are no specific timeline or rules on when you should complete social media audits, there are some best practices that you can follow.
+While there is no specific timeline or rule on when you should complete social media audits, there are some best practices that you can follow.
 In general, it’s best to complete an audit quarterly to implement any new changes and track progress.

-However, if you’re seeing large success across your channels and rarely need to make implementation changes, you could choose to complete this audit every six months.
-Likewise, if you’re noticing that there are many negative complaints stemming from customers about your social channels, you could choose to run this audit more frequently.
-This can ensure that all of your channels are up-to-date and running properly.
+However, if you’re seeing large success across your social media channels and rarely need to make implementation changes, you could choose to complete this audit every six months.
+Likewise, if you’re noticing that there are many negative complaints stemming from customers about your social media activities, you could choose to run this audit more frequently.
+This can ensure that all of your social platforms are up-to-date and running properly to optimize your online presence.

 Whether this is your first audit or you’re a social media audit pro, follow these seven steps to ensure a smooth process.
 To get started, download our free social media audit template below and follow along as you gather and fill out all of the information needed.